pabasara-mahindapala/azure-membership-scheme/azure-membership-scheme/README.md

 ### How It Works

 Once a Carbon server starts it will query IP addresses in the given cluster via Azure API or Azure SDK using the given Azure services.
-Thereafter Hazelcast network configuration will be updated with the above IP addresses.
+Thereafter, Hazelcast network configuration will be updated with the above IP addresses.
 As a result the Hazelcast instance will get connected to all the other members in the cluster.
 In addition, once a new member is added to the cluster, all the other members will get connected to the new member.